hakanayaz/PIRQ_Draft/Module 1/Julia/README.md

-# Julia Tutorials
+# Julia Tutorial

-In this tutorial we will start with an example code and create LLVM IR using `Julia`.
-As a final document, we will create human readable LLVM IR (.ll) file.
-First we will mentiond about the installation
+In this tutorial, we will start with a code sample written in `Julia` and translate it into LLVM IR.
+We will end up with a human readable LLVM IR (.ll) file which is equivalent to our original code.
+To begin, we first discuss how to install and run Julia

 ## How to Run Julia Program

-You can run Julia many way but in this tutorils we will show how to add Julia to Jupyter notebook.
+You can run Julia many ways.
+We will be integrating Julia into a Jupyter notebook.

-As a first step you have to download and install the Julia and you can use this link to download according to your operation system.
+First, download and install Julia.
+Use this link to download according to your operation system.
 [Julia](https://julialang.org/downloads/)

-Second step open Julia command line and add Jupyter notebook with using:
+Next, open the Julia command line and add a Jupyter notebook with:

 ```julia
 using Pkg
 ```

-and then use this commend to add Julia to Jupyter notebook:
+and then use this command to add Julia to Jupyter notebook:

 ```julia
 Pkg.add("IJulia")
 ```

-After this step you have to have a anaconda, if not you can use this link to download and install the Anaconda.
+You will also need Anaconda which can be downloaded here.
 [Anaconda](https://www.anaconda.com/products/distribution)

-Then we could be able to add Julia into Jupyter notebook.
+Now, we are able to add Julia into Jupyter notebook.

 ## Example Code

-As an example algorithm we will use the algorithm that we used before.
-For the julia this algorithm will be:
+Our sample code will be the same Newton Iteration algorithm we've used in the other examples.
+In Julia, this algorithm will be:

 ```julia
 function f(a,b)